Click the session titles below for a brochure and registration form.

 HCA has partnered with the Wound Care Education Institute to provide HCA members with discounts on courses for wound and skin care management.
-These include a 90-day online class as well as upcoming five-day onsite courses being offered on April 10-14, 2017 in East Elmhurst and on April 24-28, 2017 in Buffalo.
+These include an online class as well as upcoming five-day onsite courses being offered on April 24-28, 2017 in Buffalo and September 11 to 15, 2017 in East Elmhurst.
 These courses offer an evidence-based approach to wound management, along with an opportunity for certification.

 HCA is sponsoring a series of webinars to provide training for home health and hospice aides.
 These programs are being offered on carious dates from July 2016 to June 2017.
 Download the registration form at the link above for session details.
 Here are some upcoming installments of the series.

 May 11, 2017: The Aide’s Role in Infection Control in Home Care & Hospice

 This workshop will focus on the basic principles of infection prevention and control.
 It will also focus on Blood Borne Pathogens and the principles surrounding transmission and methods for aides to protect themselves and their patients.

 June 8, 2017: Eagle Eye Aides – Recognizing Key Patient Abnormalities